apache/horaedb-docs/docs/src/en/dev/roadmap.md

 - [ ] Provide basic utilities for operation and maintenance.
 Specifically, the following are included:
   - Deployment tools that fit well for cloud infrastructures like `Kubernetes`.
   - Enhance self-observability, especially critical logs and metrics should be supplemented.
-- [ ] Develop various tools that ease the use of CeresDB.
+- [ ] Develop various tools that ease the use of HoraeDB.
 For example, data import and export tools.
 - [ ] Explore new storage formats that will improve performance on hybrid workloads (analytical and time-series workloads).